taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS in canonical link tag.md

-## Reflect XSS in canonical link tag
+## Reflected XSS in canonical link tag

 ### Objective:
 - This lab reflects user input in a canonical link tag and escapes angle brackets.